laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ### Decision

 I concede that multi-account is a best practice when real value is on the line (e.g., running a business): it is more secure, it scales better across humans and teams, resources are strongly isolated, and accidental cross-cutting changes are impossible.
 However, for the scope of my project (and my sanity as a solo dev), I valued the ergonomics and tighter feedback loop of using a single-account setup.
-A more comprehensive overview of multi-account setups is [provided by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) if you're curious.
+A more comprehensive overview of multi-account setups is [provided by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) and is a topic I'd like to explore further in the future.

 # A brief overview of the end result

 ## How I supported multiple environments for the same project

-Prior to refactoring, my terraform declarations all lived in a single folder.
+Prior to refactoring, the terraform declarations all lived in a single folder.
 Modularizing the terraform declarations allowed me to split up my environments into separate folders.
 Full details can be found in [technoblather's github repository](https://github.com/laaksomavrick/devblog).